A Lesson to Learn: Opendoor Technologies Inc. (OPEN)

-Opendoor Technologies Inc. (NASDAQ:OPEN) went up by 3.15% from its latest closing price compared to the recent 1-year high of $39.24.
-The company’s stock price has collected 2.59% of gains in the last five trading sessions.
+Opendoor Technologies Inc. (NASDAQ:OPEN) went down by -3.73% from its latest closing price compared to the recent 1-year high of $39.24.
+The company’s stock price has collected -22.25% of loss in the last five trading sessions.
 Barron’s reported on 12/12/21 that Zillow Flopped at iBuying, but Rivals Still Have a Chance

 Is It Worth Investing in Opendoor Technologies Inc. (NASDAQ :OPEN) Right Now?